Skip to content

 Immigration Alert

-Denied Entry to Thailand: 5 Red Flags Immigration Officers Look For in 2026
+Denied Entry to Thailand: 5 Red Flags to Avoid

-Thailand has tightened its borders in 2026.
-From the 20,000 Baht cash rule to the crackdown on visa runs, here are the 5 red flags that trigger denial of entry at Thai immigration.
+From the 20,000 THB cash rule to the visa run crackdown — 5 red flags that trigger denial of entry at Thai immigration and how to avoid them.

 Back to Knowledge Base